-The Board of Trade’s findings decreed that it was “the clearest example of premature abandonment which had ever come under his notice”.
+The Board of Trade’s findings decreed that it was “the clearest example of premature abandonment which had ever come under its notice”.
 Captain John Evans had his captain’s certificate suspended for 12 months and the mate was censured for not protesting at his captain’s decision.
 John Evans survived his disgrace.
-He later went on to commandthe Eleanor & Jane and Savatele and was eventually drowned in 1894 while commanding the barque Nelson Hewertson.
+He later went on to command the Eleanor & Jane and Savatele and was eventually drowned in 1894 while commanding the barque Nelson Hewertson.
 His wife died not long afterwards in March 1896.

 Sarah was not as venturesome as other Borth wives.
-It seems her husband was frequently away in South America for 2-3 years at a time.
-She would not go on these long voyages.
+It seems her husband was frequently away in South America for 2-3 years at a time but she would not go on these long voyages.
 However she would join him at Antwerp or Dunkirk and sail home from there with him.

 Janet Williams states that she is puzzled that the family owned a remarkably fine portrait by a Dutch Artist of the schooner Sarah& Mary, but is not clear how Captain Evans was involved with the ship.
 Perhaps the answer lies in my previous researches where in the Aberystwyth Port Books the schooner Sarah & Mary built at Derwenlas in 1852, for the Morben family, is captained by John Evans the Younger.